Original R4 & M3 Simply

 These carts are limited to SD-class cards, meaning only up to 2GB size cards will work.
 SDHC and SDXC (cards above 2GB) will not work.

 The M3 Simply has identical hardware to an original R4.
-Therefore, it can use the same kernels!
+Therefore, it can use the same kernels, but the same SD limitations apply.

 Setup Guide: